kookkui/SoloRPGs/Riftbreakers/PCs/Taylor the Beautiful/Taylor the Beautiful.md

   Value: 200A
   Aspects: Chaos Life Boon Light
   Quirk: It appears to be completely made of glass.
 It doesn't make it more fragile than it should be though
+title1: Backpack
+title2: Extra-Dimensional bag x 0

-title1: Quiver
+title3: Quiver
-title2: Torch Ud10
-title3: Bandage Ud12
+title4: Bandage Ud12
-title4: arrows ud12
+title5: Arrows ud12
-title5: rations x 2
-title6: rough leather x 10
+title6: Rations x 2
-title7: extra-dimensional bag x 0
+title7: Torch Ud10
-title8: ascended essence (prime)
+title8: Ascended Essence (prime)
-title9: lantern
+title9: Lantern
-title10: aetheryte
+title10: Aetheryte
-title11: "stoneskin potion. for the next hour you have +1 armor, but your dodge and acrobatics skills are reduced by -10. aspects: stone, boon"
+title11: "Stoneskin Potion. for the next hour you have +1 armor, but your dodge and acrobatics skills are reduced by -10. aspects: stone, boon"
-title12: aetheryte
+title12: Aetheryte
-title13: backpack
+title13: Rough Eather x 10
 proficiency1: "**Weapon:** Longbow"
 proficiency2: "**Weapon:** Scimitar"
 proficiency3: "**Armor:** Soft Leather"
+title21: ""
+title15: ""
 ---
 >[!dice] %%FAKE TITLE HERE%%
 >> [!dice] %%FAKE TITLE HERE%%